DataTalksClub/data-engineering-zoomcamp/README.md

 * **Q**: I registered, but haven't received a confirmation email.
 Is it normal?
   **A**: Yes, it's normal.
 It's not automated.
 But you will receive an email eventually
 * **Q**: At what time of the day will it happen?
-  **A**: Most likely on Mondays at 17:00 CET.
+  **A**: Office hours will happen on Mondays at 17:00 CET.
 But everything will be recorded, so you can watch it whenever it's convenient for you
 * **Q**: Will there be a certificate?
   **A**: Yes, if you complete the project
 * **Q**: I'm 100% not sure I'll be able to attend.
 Can I still sign up?